MattiaRag/timemaproject/markdowns/part_2a.md

 *environiments:* yaml.main

-*aim:* infer an ultrametric tree with BEAST2 / ...
+*aim:* infer an ultrametric tree with BEAST2 / infer the Ancestral State Recostruction (ASR)

 ## Infer an ultrametric tree with BEAST2